Search

 “Competitive”: the EBRD’s transition concept

-Open economic systems that function well are built upon dynamic and competitive markets.
+Open economic systems that function well are built on dynamic and competitive markets.

-The notion of a “competitive” economy lies, as it always has, at the heart of the transition process and is one of six desirable qualities of a sustainable market economy, alongside inclusive, green, well-governed, resilient and integrated.“Competitive” represents a core characteristic underpinning the move from a state-driven, top-down mechanism to one which is more flexible and responsive to market signals.
+The notion of a “competitive” economy lies, as it always has, at the heart of the transition process and is one of six desirable qualities of a sustainable market economy, alongside inclusive, green, well governed, resilient and integrated.
+“Competitive” represents a core characteristic underpinning the move from a state-driven, top-down mechanism to one that is more flexible and responsive to market signals.

-A competitive market economy has, first, market structures ensuring competition among firms, with any given market having both enough players and rules making it easy to enter and exit.
+A competitive market economy has, first, market structures ensuring competition among firms, with any given market having both enough players and rules to make it easy to enter and exit.

 Second, firms have the capacity to generate added value by producing more or innovating.